in28minutes/learn-programming-with-python-/00-01-course-guide.md

 - Tip 1 - Math Module and Decimal Class
 - Tip 2 - Statistics Module - find mean and median
 - Tip 3 - Collections Module - deque for Queue and Stack
+- Tip 4 - Date Module
-- Tip 4 - Methods and Arguments - Basics
+- Tip 5 - Methods and Arguments - Basics
-- Tip 5 - Methods and Arguments - Keyword Arguments
+- Tip 6 - Methods and Arguments - Keyword Arguments
-- Tip 6 - Methods and Arguments - Unpacking Lists and Dictionaries
+- Tip 7 - Methods and Arguments - Unpacking Lists and Dictionaries
-- Tip 7 - Creating Custom Modules and Using Them
+- Tip 8 - Creating Custom Modules and Using Them

 ### PyCharm Code
 #### /05-tips/all_about_methods.py